Immerse yourself in Florida scenic drives and historic state parks while sleeping on a houseboat.

 We loved visiting the St. Johns River area and hope that you, too, will step away from the shiny lights of Orlando and visit what we believe was the REAL Florida!

 Looking for more Florida adventures?
 How about taking a monster truck tour through a citrus farm?
+Our Disney World Budget and my ultimate Florida packing list.

 **Post contains affiliate links.**